New Flyer: History

 In 2003, King County Metro in Seattle placed an order for 213 hybrid buses, the world's first large order for hybrid buses.

 On December 15, 2003, New Flyer was purchased by private equity firms Harvest Partners and Lightyear Capital.
 The company's CEO, John Marinucci, called the purchase an indicator that the company's operational and financial turnaround had been accomplished.

 On August 19, 2005, New Flyer became a publicly traded company on the Toronto Stock Exchange, renaming the company to New Flyer Industries Canada ULC and creating the publicly traded parent company NFI Group Inc. 2005 also saw a restyling of New Flyer's popular low-floor coaches with new front and rear endcaps, to modernize and streamline the exterior appearance of the bus.

 In June 2012 New Flyer, in a joint venture with Mitsubishi Heavy Industries, the Manitoba Government, Manitoba Hydro and Red River College, unveiled a fully electric battery-powered bus.

 In May 2012, New Flyer and Alexander Dennis announced a joint venture to design and manufacture medium-duty low-floor bus (or midi bus) for the North American market.
 The bus, called the New Flyer MiDi, was based on the design of the Alexander Dennis Enviro200.
 Alexander Dennis engineered and tested the bus, and it was built and marketed by New Flyer under contract.
 During the partnership around 200 buses were delivered to 22 operators in Canada and the U.S. In May 2017, New Flyer and Alexander Dennis announced their joint venture would end and production of the bus would transition to Alexander Dennis' new North American factory in Indiana, where it is produced alongside the double-deck Enviro500 series bus.
 Alexander Dennis was later purchased by New Flyer's parent company, NFI Group, in 2019.

+Facilities

+New Flyer's corporate headquarters are located in Winnipeg.
+Manufacturing facilities are located in Winnipeg; Anniston, Alabama; Crookston, Minnesota; Jamestown, New York; and St. Cloud, Minnesota.
+The company also operates a network of service centers and parts distribution facilities.